Usage

 The settings script needs to include the engine script at the top and then trigger a function with a bunch of settings that tells the engine script which mockup files it should process, what are their smart object target layers, and which input files to use.
 After that, it’s pretty hands-off.

-You can download this simplified standalone example repository and modify it to fit your needs.
+You can download this repository and modify it to fit your needs.
 This example is ready to be run as is, but for real-world usage you have to replace a few things here and there:

 Add your own mockup PSD file